mimran1980/rusteron_gsr/deploy/aws-eks/README.md

   `node.k8s.amazonaws.com/no_manage=true` so AWS VPC CNI does not claim them.
 - CPU Manager `static` and Topology Manager `single-numa-node`; system/Kubernetes CPUs reserved away from the DPDK pod's exclusive CPU set.
+- Both nodes of a cell in the same **cluster placement group** (the dominant §12 latency lever on Nitro; the acceptance script warns if absent and fails if the two nodes are in different groups).
+- Kernel cmdline carries `isolcpus`/`nohz_full` for the DPDK pod's CPU set plus `max_cstate` caps — provisioned at launch time, needs a node replace; the bootstrap warns when they are missing.
+- `chronyd` active — ENA has no hardware PTP, so DPDK timestamps are software-derived and need a disciplined host clock (AL2023 enables chrony by default).

 ## 3. Entrypoint

-`entrypoint.sh` reads the pod's effective cpuset (`/sys/fs/cgroup/cpuset.cpus.effective`), requires at least three exclusive CPUs, and assigns the first three to the Aeron conductor, sender, and receiver threads via `AERON_CONDUCTOR/SENDER/RECEIVER_CPU_AFFINITY`.
+`entrypoint.sh` reads the pod's effective cpuset (`/sys/fs/cgroup/cpuset.cpus.effective`), excludes HT sibling threads (one logical CPU per physical core, so the conductor/sender/receiver never share a core), requires at least three distinct physical cores, and assigns the first three to the Aeron conductor, sender, and receiver threads via `AERON_CONDUCTOR/SENDER/RECEIVER_CPU_AFFINITY`.
+The DaemonSet requests 6 vCPUs so the deduped cpuset is guaranteed ≥ 3 physical cores on a 2-thread/core instance.
 It sets the remaining plan §6.4 driver settings (DEDICATED threading, spin idle, disjoint wildcard port ranges, `AERON_MTU_LENGTH=1408`) and `RUSTERON_MEDIA_DRIVER_TRANSPORT=dpdk-ena`, then `exec`s the media driver.